 Are You Ready?

 Being safe requires placing preventative measures in your life that will allow you to see a threat long before it becomes one.
 You will have to drop the smartphone to increase your situational awareness, and set your mindset to take action.
 And practice these methods everywhere you go.
 It applies to everywhere, including your home.
 You may start noticing different cars driving around the neighborhood, or an odd couple walking down the sidewalk.

 If you read my about page, you will remember my close encounter with a potential mugger.
 I was on high alert already because it was dark out, and I was in the back alley of a sketchy neighborhood (I soon moved after this).
-I saw a man walking towards me, and I unknowingly started taking action to prevent an attack by placing my hand in my pocket, holding on to my keys.
+There was a man walking towards me from the opposite side of the street.
+I unknowingly started taking action to prevent an attack by placing my hand in my pocket, holding on to my keys.
 If I had turned around and walked away, I would not have been able to see the threat anymore, putting me in an even more vulnerable position.
-My only way out was in the direction of the threat, but I did not make myself a target by keeping my eyes on my phone or being distracted.
+My only way out was in the direction of the threat.
+I did not make myself a target by keeping my eyes on my phone or being distracted.

-My biggest problem in that situation was I had no action plan.
+Having no action plan in this situation was my biggest problem.
 I had no weapons besides my keys, and I had never fought a person in my life.
 All I could do was run.
 Fortunately the situational awareness prevented any confrontation by looking like I was prepared for a fight, unknowingly to me at the time.

 If you wish to learn more about situational awareness, I learned a lot from The Art of Manliness and their article on The OODA Loop.
 I reiterated some of the concepts here, but AOM goes much deeper in to the subject.